This is a wonderful dish cooked in a smoker, but unlike a traditional meat cook, it is more like a smoked casserole, giving the dish a new complexity.

-The lamb shanks are place in a baking dish then covered in vegetables and red wine.
-Then it is smoked until falling off the bone.
+The lamb shanks are placed in a baking dish and then covered in vegetables and red wine.
+Then it is smoked until the meat is falling off the bone.

 This recipe makes a nice change from the ‘traditional’ smoked meats that are most often cooked.

-Place all the ingredients in together in a baking dish or similar so the lamb shanks are fully covered by the wine and vegetables.
+- Place all the ingredients together in a baking dish or similar so the lamb shanks are fully covered by the wine and vegetables.

-Cook in the smoker unwrapped for 2 to 3 hours, then wrap foil over the top to stop the juices evaporating off then cook for an additional 3 hours.
+- Cook in the smoker unwrapped for 2 to 3 hours, then wrap foil over the top to stop the juices from evaporating off, then cook for an additional 3 hours.

-Serve the lamb shanks in a shallow bowls with the thickened juices.
+- Serve the lamb shanks in shallow bowls with the thickened juices.
 Pairs well with mashed potatoes and/or fresh bread.

 More Lamb Recipes